 2. Stay Away from Single-Use Items

 Another way to reduce packaging is to stay away from single-use items.
-Think microfiber towels or old t shirts instead of paper towels, cloth napkins instead of paper ones, and washable pads and menstrual cups instead of tampons and pads.
+Think microfiber towels or old t-shirts instead of paper towels, cloth napkins instead of paper ones, and washable pads and menstrual cups instead of tampons and pads.

 3. Use Reusable Bags

 On the topic of bags, it’s time to stop using plastic grocery bags as well.
 In fact, since many grocery stores have started charging for bags, there’s been a decrease in bags bought.
-Oftentimes, the money spent on those bags have been funneled into community recycling resources.
-Some cities internationally have even gone so far as to ban them, which is great news for the environment.
+Oftentimes, the money spent on those bags has been funneled into community recycling resources.
+Some cities have even gone so far as to ban them, which is great news for the environment.

 4. Buy Items in Glass Bottles